Saturday, September 21, 2024

 Another successful immigrant resident was Albert van Sand, who was born in Denmark in 1881.
 A graduate of the University of Copenhagen, he came to America at the age of 20.
 He began his career as a dancer, associated with society dancer Vernon Castle.
 Then, in 192o, he changed course, becoming editor of the Danish language newspaper Nordlyset (Northern Light).
 Six years later he acquired the weekly.

 Living here with his wife, the former Rose Delar, Sand helped organize the Free Danish Committee in New York City during World War II.
-In appreciation, Denmark awarded bestowed the King Christians Order of Liberation on him in 1947, and a year later he was awarded the Order of Danneborg by King Frederik IX.
+In appreciation, Denmark bestowed the King Christians Order of Liberation on him in 1947, and a year later he was awarded the Order of Danneborg by King Frederik IX.

 The replacement of the casement windows greatly upsets J. M. Felson's restrained Art Deco design.
 The building's somewhat unassuming outward appearance belies the often compelling stories that have played out inside.